-WordPress is a free and open source PAAS structure which is being used by millions across the globe as a content management system.
-Its features include integration of various plugins and themes.
+WordPress is a free and open-source PAAS structure that is being used by millions across the globe as a content management system.
+Its features include the integration of various plugins and themes.

-Also, there are many vulnerabilities associated with the plugins and themes being used within WordPress till date.
-According to the statistics 73.2% of the most popular WordPress installations are vulnerable till date.
+Also, there are many vulnerabilities associated with the plugins and themes being used within WordPress to date.
+According to the statistics, 73.2% of the most popular WordPress installations are vulnerable to date.
 These can be identified using automated tools and can be exploited.
 One such example is explained in this blog on how an adversary can gain root access by exploiting a vulnerability present inside the WordPress theme engine.

 There anyone who loves or pursues or desires to obtain pain of itself, because it is pain, but because

 occasionally circumstances occur in which toil and pain can procure him some great pleasure.
 To take a

 trivial example, which of us ever undertakes laborious physical exercise,

 Below are the steps to perform Privilege escalation for a vulnerable WordPress theme engine: